Edited by LM 3/5/25

 If you want to request this deferral, please complete the DCP Final Pay Form , and return it to the Division of Retirement and Benefits via fax or as a PDF file email attachment as noted on the form to the .

-For employees not participating in the catch-up provision of deferred compensation, the maximum total deferral for (including regular deferrals from normal payroll, leave cash-ins, and final check) is either $30,000 (for participants aged 50 and over) or $22,500 (for participants under age 50).
-Employees participating in catch-up may be eligible to defer as much as $45,000 in , depending on their prior deferred compensation deferrals.
+For employees not participating in the special catch-up provision of deferred compensation, the maximum total deferral for , including regular deferrals from normal payroll, leave cash-ins, and final check, based on age are, $23,500 for participants under age 50, $31,000 for participants aged 50-59 and 64+ or $34,750.
+Employees participating in the special catch-up may be eligible to defer as much as $47,000 in , depending on their prior deferred compensation deferrals.
 These dollar amounts may be adjusted each year by the IRS.
 Dollar deferrals are net (after deduction) of any required SBS and applicable Medicare deductions.

 If you wish to defer the maximum amount (from both leave and pay) from your final check, you should check the top box on the form.
 The middle box should be used if you wish to defer a specific dollar amount (up to the maximum amount) from your final check.